jarrodlombardo/ad-blocker/README.md

 1. Re-run the `ad-blocker.sh` script to pick up the changes (or wait until next scheduled time)
     * `cd /usr/local/bin`
     * `sudo ./ad-blocker.sh`
- -->

-### Whitelist
+### Allowlist

-The user-defined whitelist allows specified domains to continue to work despite their appearance in either the Block list or the blacklist.
-Note that the whitelist is applied last, regardless as to the the source of the domain.
+The user-defined allowlist allows specified domains to continue to work despite their appearance in either the Block list or the blocklist.
+Note that the allowlist is applied last, regardless as to the the source of the domain.

 1. SSH as the administrator to the Synology device
     * `ssh admin@synology.example.com`